This is a tutorial for 3 dimensional paper layering art. I’d share some of my tips for how to make layered paper art.

 Glue – If you want to get a more 3-dimensional look, I’d highly recommend using foam tape.
 I prefer the Scotch brand foam tape.
 Otherwise, I’d suggest just sticking to adhesives that do not warp the paper.
 Here are some products I use frequently for paper art:

-Template – if you like this ocean scene 3D art piece, it is free and available in both SVG and printable PDF formats in my free resource library.
+Template – if you like this ocean scene layered paper art template along with many other paper art project templates, they are all free and available in both SVG and printable PDF formats in my free resource library.

 I like to use a fresh light grip mat for most paper cutting projects.
 It is much easier to clean the scraps with a light grip mat.
 It has to be fresh though.
 Otherwise, the more intricate areas of the template will snag.

 I highly recommend getting a lint roller to pick up all the little scraps.
+In a pinch, I also like scotch tape to pick off the smaller scraps.
 It makes things go so much fasting!

-For the most intricate designs, I like mirror all the layers and then flip them over when assembling.
-I find the side of the paper touching the mat has a much more cleaner look (less frayed) and creates a better finished product.
+For the most intricate designs, I like to mirror all the layers and then flip them over when assembling.
+I find the side of the paper touching the mat has a much cleaner look (less frayed) and creates a better-finished product.

-For 3D paper art, most of the designs look better with a little spacing between each layer.
+For 3D paper art, I find most of the designs look better with a little spacing between each layer.
+You can still glue spacers between the layers but I find it is easier to just use double-sided foam tape.

 In this scenario, I like 1/8th inch foam tape.